Visas for family members of a citizen of the Union

 • The unregistered partner, provided that stable cohabitation for a minimum period of one year can be duly attested.
 When there are children in common, it will be sufficient to ascertain stable cohabitation.

-• Irish certificate of registration (GNIB card) valid for at least three months after the visa expiry date (original and copy).
+4. Irish certificate of registration (GNIB card) valid for at least 3 months after the visa expiry date (original and copy).

-• Evidence of the family relationship: birth, marriage or legal partnership certificate, as applicable.
+7. Documents proving family relationship with a citizen of the Union or a State of the European Economic Area or Switzerland: Civil registry certificates (birth or marriage, accordingly), certificate of registration as an unmarried couple or any other document proving that the partnership is analogous to a marital relationship.
 Certificates from third countries should be legalized or apostilled.
 Only certificates issued by the Spanish Civil Registry will be accepted as evidence of a marriage with a Spanish national.

 For minor applicants